Under and Tuglas Literature Centre

-Under and Tuglas Literature Centre (Underi ja Tuglase Kirjanduskeskus, abbreviated UTKK) is a scientific institution, which deals with Estonian literature.
+Under and Tuglas Literary Institute of the Estonian Academy of Sciences (Eesti Teaduste Akadeemia Underi ja Tuglase Kirjandusinstituut, abbreviated UTL) is a scientific institution, which deals with Estonian literature.
 The Centre is located in Tallinn, Estonia.
-The Centre subordinates to Estonian Academy of Sciences.
-The Centre is named after Estonian writers Marie Under and Friedebert Tuglas.
+The Institute subordinates to Estonian Academy of Sciences.
+The Institute is named after Estonian writers Marie Under and Friedebert Tuglas.

-The Centre was established in 1993.
+The Institute was established in 1993.
 Its predecessors were Estonian Academy of Sciences' Language and Literature Institute's section and Friedebert Tuglas House Museum (established in 1971).

-The Centre gives out periodical publications Collegium litterarum and Oxymora.
+The Institute gives out periodical publications Collegium litterarum and Oxymora.